Lionel Messi: Comparisons with Diego Maradona

-In popular culture
+Cultural impact

 Popularity

-Messi's success on the pitch earned him several lucrative endorsement deals along with widespread recognition and popularity.
+Messi (right) being interviewed in 2019 by France Football.
+Messi's success on the pitch has earned him widespread recognition and popularity.

 Messi was among the Time 100, an annual list of the world's most influential people, in 2011, 2012 and 2023.
-According to a 2014 survey in 15 international markets, Messi was familiar to 87% of respondents around the world, of whom 78% perceived him favourably, making him the second-most recognised player globally, behind Cristiano Ronaldo, and the most likeable of all contemporary players.
+(Note: Attributed to multiple references:) According to a 2014 survey in 15 international markets, Messi was familiar to 87% of respondents around the world, of whom 78% perceived him favourably, making him the second-most recognised player globally, behind Cristiano Ronaldo, and the most likeable of all contemporary players.
 World Press Photo selected "The Final Game", a photo of Messi facing the World Cup trophy after Argentina's final defeat to Germany, as the best sports image of 2014.
-On his economic impact on the city in which he plays, Terry Gibson called him a "tourist attraction".

-His fanbase on Facebook is among the largest of public figures: within seven hours of its launch in April 2011, Messi's Facebook page had nearly seven million followers, and by July 2023 he had more than 114 million followers, the second highest for a sportsperson after Ronaldo.
-He has over 500 million Instagram followers, the second highest for an individual and sportsperson after Ronaldo.
-His World Cup celebration post from 18 December 2022 is the most liked post on Instagram with more than 75 million likes.
+Messi's fanbase on Facebook is among the largest of public figures: by July 2023, he had more than 114 million followers, the second highest for an athlete after Cristiano Ronaldo.
+Messi has over 500 million Instagram followers, the second highest for an individual and athlete after Ronaldo.
+Messi's World Cup celebration post from 18 December 2022 is the most liked post on Instagram with more than 75 million likes.
+In April 2023, Messi was featured in the Thrissur Pooram festival in Kerala, India.

-On 20 March 2023, during a return to Buenos Aires following his World Cup victory, Messi was mobbed by hundreds of adoring fans when he and his family were out to dinner.
-When news spread where Messi and his family were, the restaurant was soon surrounded by locals hoping to get a glimpse of their World Cup-winning captain.
-Police assistance would be needed to get Messi back to his car in the early hours of the morning.
-In April 2023, Messi was featured in the 200 year old Thrissur Pooram festival in Kerala, India.
-During the festival, umbrellas carrying the illuminated cut outs of Messi holding the World Cup trophy were displayed on the top of caparisoned elephants during the Kudamattam ceremony.
 In December 2023, a set of shirts Messi had worn during the 2022 World Cup was sold at auction for $7.8 million.

-During an exhibition match on 4 February 2024 in which Inter Miami faced off against the Hong Kong League players at Hong Kong Stadium, Messi remained on the bench the entire game, causing massive backlash in Hong Kong and China as a result.
-A Messi commercial was taken off air in those regions, while others remained despite pressure from Chinese social-media users.
-Furthermore, the Chinese Football Association temporarily halted its partnership with the Argentine Football Association over the incident on 8 February.
+During an exhibition match on 4 February 2024 between Inter Miami and Hong Kong League players at Hong Kong Stadium, Messi remained on the bench the entire game.
+His absence from the pitch caused massive backlash in Hong Kong and China, as thousands of spectators had hoped to see him play.
+One Messi commercial was taken off the air in those regions, while other commercials continued to air despite pressure from Chinese social-media users.
+(Note: Attributed to multiple references:) The Chinese Football Association temporarily halted its partnership with the Argentine Football Association over the incident.